FIWARE/tutorials.NGSI-LD/docs/identity-management.md

 #### Response:

-The response returns the details of the created user
+The response returns the details of the created user:

 ```json
 {